wjiayis/NUS-BT1101-SampleCode/[SC]-Descriptive-Analytics/[SC]-Sampling-and-Estimation/[HF]-Prediction-Interval_Proportion.md

 rownames(output) <- NULL
 print(output)}}
 ```
 2. Hyperparameter.
 (Must be included.
-Edit only if (1) is not producing the right output.
+Edit only if the helper function is not producing the right output.
 Alert me if you have to edit this.)
 ```
 calculate.PredictionInterval <- function(dataset_variable, confidence.decimal, is_normal = "TO BE CALCULATED"){calculate.PredictionInterval.h(dataset_variable, confidence.decimal, is_normal,
 normality.p_value.critical_value = 0.05, normality.w_value.critical_value = 0.95)}